ngze/rehooktive/CONTRIBUTING.md

-# Contributing to Reactive-hooks
+# Contributing to Rehooktive

-🙏 We would ❤️ for you to contribute to Reactive-hooks and help make it even better than it is today!
+🙏 We would ❤️ for you to contribute to Rehooktive and help make it even better than it is today!

 # Developing